Are you crystal clear on what your boss expects from you in your role?

 But for the bad bosses, knowing what was expected out of the gate (at the beginning of the performance year) made things sooooo much easier at annual review time.

-So, I ask again, "Are crystal clear on what your boss expects of you?
+So, I ask again, "Are you crystal clear on what your boss expects from you and your team?

 If yes, great!
 That means you have taken steps to cultivate a great working relationship with your direct supervisor.